 Staff, Interns & Volunteers

-The Festival employs a director and other staff to run the Festival as well as other events.
+The Festival employs a director, Josh Thomas, and other staff to run the Festival as well as other events.
 We regularly provide opportunities for young people interested in marketing, design and event management to work with us as staff and interns.
 If you're interested in working with us please contact the Festival office.

 Volunteers are also an essential part of the Festival team, taking on a range of roles from promotion, event production, venue management, ticketing and ushering.
 We recruit volunteers each year in January and February and you can find out more on the Support Us page.